merpw/forum/backend/forum/README.md

 ### Environment variables:

+- `FORUM_BACKEND_SECRET` - optional, secret header `Internal-Auth` value to access private API endpoints.
+By default, all requests to private endpoints with `Internal-Auth` header will be accepted.

+> Note: you can easily generate secret with `uuidgen` command, like this: `FORUM_BACKEND_SECRET=$(uuidgen)`.
+> Make sure that this secret is shared with frontend.

 - `FRONTEND_REVALIDATE_URL` - optional, url to revalidate Next.js pages in ISR mode.
 For
   example, `http://localhost:3000/api/revalidate`
 - `FRONTEND_REVALIDATE_TOKEN` - optional, token to revalidate Next.js pages in ISR mode if frontend `/api/` is public